Welcome to Scientific Programmer – the place where you can learn about scientific approach to software development

 This section contains articles about staying safe online and protecting your privacy in the digital world.
 The information is written by seasoned IT professionals and is distilled into a format that can be understood by a lay person.

 This section contains articles that explain how modern scientific method works and how to apply it in the field of software development.
-The section will also help you to develop scientific mindset and tech you how to distinguish between good or bad scientific studies in your daily life.
+The section will also help you to develop scientific mindset and it will teach you how to distinguish between good or bad examples of science that you may encounter in your daily life.